 This Lenten staple is set for 3 or 5(6) octave handbells, with optional 3 or 5 octave handchimes.
 Packed with rich meaning, the arrangement starts out mysteriously and meditatively, continuing on with a deep heaviness, and then broadens out majestically just before ending with startling symbolism.
 This piece is especially useful for Ash Wednesday and Good Friday.
 Take a listen:

 Looking for even more selections?
-Shop our Lent and Easter collection.
+Browse our Lent and Easter collection.